john-hewitt/backpack-website/index.md

 title:
 feature_text: |
   ## Backpack Models
-  Neural sequence models with a transparent control mechanism
+  Neural sequence models with an interface for interpretability
 feature_image: "assets/banner.png"
 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---